singhayush007/AI_FORM_GENERATOR/README.md

-# AI_FORM_GENERATOR
+# AI FORM GENERATOR

 Build your own **AI-Powered Form Generator SaaS** from scratch! 🚀

-Uses **Next.js 15, Prisma, Clerk, OpenAI, TypeScript, and Docker** to create a **scalable, production-ready app**.
-Generate dynamic forms with AI, manage users securely, and deploy effortlessly.
+Generate dynamic forms with AI, manage users securely, and deploy effortlessly using **Next.js, Prisma, Clerk, OpenRouter, TypeScript, and Docker**.
+This app is production-ready and scalable for modern web projects.

 ---